vega-studio/deltav/docs/API/Math/bounds.md

 **hitBounds(bounds: Bounds<any>)**

-Checks if a bounds object intersects another bounds object
+Checks if a bounds object intersects another bounds object.

 Returns: